masolimano/maneage/README-hacking.md

 the dates of files.
 Therefore when you checkout to a different branch, files that are re-written by Git will have a newer date than the other project files.
 However, file dates are important in the current design of
-Maneage: Make uses file dates of the pre-requisits and targets to see if the target should be re-built.
+Maneage: Make checks the dates of the prerequisite files and target files to see if the target should be re-built.

 To fix this problem, for Maneage we use a forked version of [Metastore](https://github.com/mohammad-akhlaghi/metastore).
 Metastore use